Night of the Pencils (film)

 Night of the Pencils (La noche de los lápices) is a 1986 Argentine historical drama film directed by Héctor Olivera and written by Olivera and Daniel Kon.
 It is based on the non-fiction book by María Seoane and Héctor Ruiz Núñez.
 It stars Alejo García Pintos, Vita Escardó, Leonardo Sbaraglia, José María Monje, Pablo Machado, Adriana Salonia and Héctor Bidonde.

-The film, based on the actual events recorded in history as the "Night of the pencils" (La noche de los lápices), tells the story of seven students who, after protesting for lower bus fares for students in the city of La Plata, were abducted in September 1976, during Argentina's last dictatorship (1976 - 1983), and subsequently disappeared.
+The film, based on the actual events recorded in history as the Night of the Pencils (La noche de los lápices), tells the story of seven students who, after protesting for lower bus fares for students in the city of La Plata, were abducted in September 1976, during Argentina's last dictatorship (1976–1983), and subsequently disappeared.
 Only one student survived to tell what happened.
+The civic-military dictatorship of Argentina called this period of state terrorism in the country the Dirty War, as a part of Operation Condor.

 Plot

 During a time of economic and political unrest and State-sponsored terrorism in Argentina in the mid-1970s, the students want reduced bus fares, so they take to the streets and protest in support of the boleto estudiantil: the students' ticket.
 At first, under Isabel Perón's government they succeed, but their protests draw hostile attention from the ensuing military regime led by Jorge Rafael Videla, which overthrows Perón on March 24, 1976.

 The dictatorship announces that the "leftist agitators" will not be tolerated by the new "government".
 The increasingly violent crackdown on student gatherings is demonstrated when the police break up a school dance brandishing guns.
 On September 16, six students of the city of La Plata are kidnapped in the middle of the night, and the police claims ignorance about their whereabouts.
 This is the actual event that will later be called "Night of the Pencils".

 Pablo (Alejo García Pintos), the seventh member of the group, is abducted 5 days later by the police.
 He learns that his friends have been brutally tortured by governmental authorities and that he will receive the same treatment.
 The interrogators give him electric shocks while radio music and a pillow mask his cries.

 Pablo is set free and tells the truth about the group's horrific story.
 However, his classmates were never found and became part of the thousands of desaparecidos of the dictatorship, who were kidnapped and never seen again.